mikerenfro/df-map-export/README.md

   --zoom ZOOM           Spreadsheet zoom level (in percent, defaults to 25) --embark-elevation EMBARK_ELEVATION
-                        Elevation of embark site (if specified, will set active sheet in Excel workbook)
+                        Elevation of embark site (if specified, will set active sheet in Excel workbook) --enable-macros       Create Excel workbook with macros to propagate zoom level and cell location across sheets
 ```

+The `--enable-macros` parameter adds some VBA code to the workbook that will keep track of your zoom level and position in the active worksheet and set the zoom level and position of new worksheets to match.
+That lets you easily move through worksheets to get a feel for how your fortress works in a 3D sense.

 For example, if you use the default text files in the `examples/elevations/Quakevaults` folder: